 Plugin Function Reference

-Message schema files as well as sample message for each callback function can be found here in the
+Message schema files for each callback function can be found here in the

 This reference will describe the different functions available.
 Some functions have an expected JSON payload response that will be sent in the body.
 For functions that do not require a response payload, it will be ignored.
 If a completely blank payload is returned, default settings will be used.
 If a response is returned that does not conform to schema, Plaid will throw an error.